yoyodyne-research/lejeudelamort/README.md

 i2cdetect -y -r 2
 ```

-and look for a non-dashed entry.
+and look for an entry at 2e.

 ![Bruce](etc/legod.jpg)